HOME > Sustainability > Respect the Environment > Improved Energy Efficiency

 Policies for Greater Energy Efficiency

 Fast Retailing uses a variety of energy sources for store lighting and climate control, product manufacturing and transport, and other purposes.
 We work with our partners to encourage energy savings and increase efficiency in our business activities, while respecting the energy reduction targets in every region and country where we conduct business.
-Fast Retailing also plans and develops functional apparel designed to possibly support the reduction of the amount of energy customers consume, simply by wearing our clothing.

 Targets